IntelLabs/nlp-architect/doc/source/word_sense.rst

 The script prepare_data.py uses the gold standard csv file as described in the requirements section above using pretrained Google News Word2vec model.
 Pretrained Google News Word2vec model can be download here_.
+The terms and conditions of the data set license apply.
+Intel does not grant any rights to the data files.

 .. code:: python